 Dr. Joe Schwarcz is director of McGill University’s Office for Science and Society, dedicated to demystifying science and separating sense from nonsense.
 He is a popular lecturer, both to students and to the larger public.
-He hosts The Dr. Joe Show on Montreal radio and is the author of over a dozen bestselling titles.
+He hosts The Dr. Joe Show on Montreal radio and is the author of 16 bestselling titles.
 Dr. Joe lives in Montreal, Quebec.

 Published: October 2019

 “Schwarcz's light touches of humor make the scientific information feel accessible and ensure that it's entertaining.
 With enough facts to soothe anxious, health-conscious individuals as well as some good tidbits to share, this enlightening collection offers every reader something new to learn and marvel over.” — Booklist

 “Readers hoping for light laughs should enjoy this book.” — Publishers Weekly